-Lunar New Year, sometimes also called Chinese New Year, is a holiday widely celebrated across the world to celebrate the lunisolar calendar, based on cycles of the moon.
+Lunar New Year, sometimes also called Chinese New Year, is a holiday widely celebrated in Asian cultures across the world to honor the lunisolar calendar, based on the 13 cycles of the moon during a leap year.
 This holiday features many traditions, including festive food, parades, gifts and clothing.
-For 2023, Jan.
-22 marks the start of Lunar New Year, with many celebrations continuing until Feb.
-5. The Chinese New Year also marks the transition of zodiac signs: 2023 is the Year of the Rabbit.
+For 2025, Jan.
+29 marks the start of Lunar New Year, with celebrations continuing until Feb.
+4. The Chinese New Year also marks the transition of zodiac signs: 2025 is the Year of the Snake.

 During the Chinese New Year, lion dancer troupes from martial art schools or Chinese associations visit houses and shops to perform the lion dance.
 This dance is thought to scare away evil spirits and bring good luck.
 They are often accompanied by drums, gongs and bells.
 The most common colors for the lion dance are red to represent bravery, green for friendship, and gold to represent liveliness.
 Use this resource from the Children’s Museum of Houston to construct a lion puppet to use in a lion dance in celebration of the new year.